LoopringSecondary/relay/LOOPRING_RELAY_API_SPEC_V2.md

 Wallets can host their own relay nodes to facility trading using Loopring, but can also take advantage of public relays provided by Loopring foundation or other third-parties.
 Order-book visulzation services or order browsers can also set up their own relay nodes to dispaly Loopring order-books to their users -- in such a senario, wallet-facing APIs can be disabled so the relay will run in a read-only mode.

-This document describes relay's public APIs V2.0 (JSON_RPC and WebSocket), but doesn't articulate how order-books nor trading history are maintained.
+This document describes relay's public APIs v2.0 (JSON_RPC and SocketIO), but doesn't articulate how order-books nor trading history are maintained.

-Against v1.2 supporting array and json request format, v2.0 unifies the request params to only support json format, and add websocket support.
+Against v1.0 supporting array and json request format, v2.0 unifies the request params to only support json format, and add socketIO support.

 This document contains the following sections:
 - Endport
 - JSON-RPC Methods
-- Websocket Methods
+- SocketIO Events

 ## Endport